Helping you keep your home and the memories it holds

 Redemption: If you pay off the entire balance on the loan within seven months of Service or within three months of Judgment, whichever is later, the Judgment is reversed and you retain title in the property.

 Special redemption: If the mortgage company purchases the property back during the auction, you can retain possession and gain title in the property if, within 30 days, you pay the mortgage company the amount it paid at auction, plus any costs the company accrued during the foreclosure proceedings.

 Learn more about your foreclosure defense options in DuPage and Cook Counties

 If you are at risk of foreclosure — and especially if you have received a notice of intent to foreclose — it is imperative that you get legal help as soon as possible.
 We make sure the bases are covered and your interests are protected at every turn.
-Contact the Law Office of Brian Covert online or at 630-717-2783 to schedule a free confidential consultation to discuss your situation.
-For your convenience, we can accommodate off-site and off-hour appointments, and we have offices in Naperville, Warrenville and Schaumburg, Illinois.
-Attorney Sadia Covert speaks English, Urdu and Hindi.
+Contact Covert Marrero Covert LLP online or at 630-717-2783 to schedule a free confidential consultation to discuss your situation.
+For your convenience, we can accommodate off-site and off-hour appointments, and we have offices in Naperville, Warrenville, and Schaumburg, Illinois.
+Attorney Sadia Covert speaks English, Urdu, and Hindi.